nonblocking/mashroom/packages/plugin-packages/mashroom-portal-legacy-browser-support/README.md

 # Mashroom Portal Legacy Browser Support

-Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.
+Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-Adds adds support for legacy browsers such as IE11 to the *Mashroom Portal*.
+This plugin adds support for legacy browsers such as IE11 to the *Mashroom Portal*.

 ## Usage